Gospel of Grace Ministries

 Unconditional Election

-In order to reveal and honor all the perfections of God's redemptive character in the full, free, eternal salvation, God chose a definite number of people, conditioned upon, and loved in Jesus Christ, for His sake alone.
-God the Father appointed the Son to be the Representative and Surety of every individual whom He had elected unto salvation and made them one with Jesus Christ, in union with Him in the eyes of His law and justice.
-By God's appointment, Christ took on the entire responsibility to do everything necessary to bring each and every one of the elect unto final glorification.
+To reveal all the perfections of God's redemptive character in the full, free, eternal salvation, God chose a definite number of people, conditioned upon, and loved in Jesus Christ, for His sake alone.
+God the Father appointed the Son to be the Representative and Surety of every individual whom He had elected unto salvation.
+By God's appointment, Christ took on the entire responsibility to do everything necessary to bring every one of the elect to final glorification.
 Unconditional election automatically means unconditional salvation.
-God's elect people owed a debt to God's law and justice and could not be saved apart from conditioning all of their salvation solely upon the Christ Jesus the Lord.
+From birth, God's elect people owed a debt to God's law and justice and could not be saved apart from conditioning all of their salvation solely upon the merit of Christ Jesus the Lord.

-Particular and effectual atonement teaches Christ Jesus, in a labor of love, actually satisfied all the conditions and requirements for the salvation of God's elect by establishing a perfect righteousness for them by His sufficient, accomplished, effectual, finished sacrifice for them.
-He did this for all those He represented, thus, glorifying His Father in their full and free salvation.
+Particular and effectual atonement teaches Christ Jesus, in a work of love, actually satisfied all the conditions and requirements for the salvation of God's elect by establishing a perfect righteousness by His obedient life under the Law and His satisfactory, sufficient, accomplished, effectual, finished sacrifice for them.
+He did this for all those He represented, thereby glorifying His Father in their full and free salvation.
 God's love provided, in Christ, what His holiness demanded from His people.
-The elect are saved through Covenant promise, based on the imputed righteousness of Jesus Christ, their Substitute and Surety.
+The elect are saved through an eternal Covenant promise, based on the imputed righteousness of Jesus Christ, their Representative Head, Christ Jesus the LORD.

-The Eternal Son of God took on a human body of sinless flesh, in order to do everything necessary to be sacrificed and completely satisfy all the conditions required for the justification of all those whom He represented, to be reconciled and saved eternally.
-Not one sinner for whom Jesus Christ lived and effectually died for as their Substitute will ever perish.
-Christ's atonement, His accomplishment of redemption and the righteousness of God revealed in the Gospel ensures their eternal salvation.
-The meritorious work of Christ secures all things needed for His elect people to be made full partakers of all that He purchased for them, including the work of the Holy Spirit in them.
+The Eternal Son of God took on a human body of sinless flesh to do everything necessary to be a Sacrifice to the Father and completely satisfy all the conditions required for the justification of all those whom He represented, to be reconciled and saved eternally.
+Not one sinner for whom Jesus Christ represented, lived, and effectively died for as their Substitute will ever be eternally condemned.
+Christ's atonement, His accomplished Redemption, as the requirement to display the righteousness of God revealed in the Gospel, secured their eternal Salvation.
+The meritorious work of Christ secured all things needed for His elect people to be made full partakers of all that He purchased for them, including the work of the Holy Spirit in them.

-The merit of the life and death of Christ ALONE is the ground of the only saving difference between saved and lost or heaven and hell.
-This means that the merit of His Person and work is by itself is what does the saving of His people.
+The worth, value, and merit of the life and death of Christ ALONE is the ground and the only difference between saved and lost.
+This means that the merit of His Person and work is by itself what does the saving of His people.
 This is to say - His death is EFFECTUAL by itself.
-His blood and righteousness automatically excludes everything else as to the ground of justification and acceptance to God.
+His blood and righteousness automatically exclude everything else as the ground of Justification and acceptance unto God.
 Christ, as Mediator of the Everlasting Covenant of Grace, brought in and established an everlasting righteousness, which is imputed to His people in each generation to make them accepted by the Father on that very ground and basis.

 Isaiah 53:10-12 “Yet it pleased the LORD to bruise Him; He has put Him to grief: when You shalt make His soul an offering for sin, He shall see His seed, He shall prolong His days, and the pleasure of the LORD shall prosper in His hand.
 He shall see of the travail of His soul, and shall be satisfied: by His knowledge shall My righteous servant justify many; for He shall bear their iniquities.
 Therefore will I divide Him a portion with the great, and He shall divide the spoil with the strong; because He has poured out His soul unto death: and He was numbered the transgressors; and He bare the sin of many, and made intercession for the transgressors.”